Notice to holders of Swedish Depositary Receipts ("SDR´s")

 it being noted that

-(i) at a board of directors´ meeting held on 18 March 2008, the directors resolved to obtain authority to buy back £0.005 Ordinary Shares/SDR´s in the Company (the purpose of buyback being to achieve added value for the Company´s shareholders); and
+(i) at a board of directors´ meeting held on 5 March 2009, the directors resolved to obtain authority to buy back GBP 0.005 Ordinary Shares/SDR´s in the Company (the purpose of buyback being to achieve added value for the Company´s shareholders); and

-THAT the company be generally authorised to make purchases of ordinary shares/SDRs of £0.005 each in its capital, subject to the following:
+THAT the company, through its board of directors, be generally authorised to make purchases of ordinary shares/SDRs of GBP 0.005 each in its capital, subject to the following: Resolution (p)